SeanJM/animate/README.md

     animate(el).end();

-It would remove the class 'is-animated_in' and add the 'is-animated_out' for the duration of the transition, which is 0.3s.
-Once the duration runs out, the class 'is-animated_out' will be removed, restoring the element back to the default state of invisible.
+It would remove the class '_animated-in' and add the '_animated-out' for the duration of the transition, which is 0.3s.
+Once the duration runs out, the class '_animated-out' will be removed, restoring the element back to the default state of invisible.

 #### The Callback